Reference prior for Bayesian estimation of seismic fragility curves: Numerical applications

-Fragility curve estimates are shown in Figure~\ref{fig:curvesONL}.
-They result from $L=5000$ samples for $\theta$ generated for each implemented method (section~\ref{sec:tools}), for two samples of sizes $k=20$ and $k=30$.
-Although the intervals compared --~that of the Bayesian framework and that of the MLE~-- are not of the same nature --~credibility interval for the first \emph{versus} confidence interval for the second~-- these results clearly illustrate the advantage of the Bayesian framework over the MLE for small samples.
-Indeed, with the MLE appear irregularities characterized by null estimates of $\beta$, which result in “vertical” confidence intervals.
-When few failures are observed in the initial sample, some bootstrapped samples can be partitioned into two disjoint subsets when classified according to IM values: the one for which there is no failure and the one for which there is failure.
-As no prior is considered, the likelihood is therefore easily maximized with $\beta=0$.
-In \ref{app:asymptotics}, we prove that such scenarios result in degenerative likelihood.
-This last statement is perceived better through the inspection of the raw values of $\theta$ generated in Figure \ref{fig:scatterONL}.
-The degenerate $\beta$ values that result from the MLE appear clearly and no such phenomenon is observed in the Bayesian framework.
-In \ref{app:asymptotics} we present several possible scenarios which would cause such degeneracy within the Bayesian context.
+The fragility curve estimations are shown in Figure~\ref{fig:curvesONL}.
+They are obtained from $L=5000$ samples of $\theta$ generated with the implemented statistical methods (see Section~\ref{sec:tools}), which are based on two samples of nonlinear dynamical simulations of sizes $k=20$ and $k=30$.
+Although the nature of the two intervals compared is different---credibility interval for the Bayesian framework and confidence interval for the MLE---, these results clearly illustrate the advantage of the Bayesian framework over the MLE for small samples.
+With the MLE, irregularities characterized by null estimates of $\beta$ appear, resulting in "vertical" confidence intervals.
+In \ref{app:asymptotics}, we established that the likelihood is easily maximized for $\beta=0$ when samples are partitioned into two disjunct subsets when classified according to IM values: one subset for which there is no failure and one for which there is failure.
+Moreover, when few failures are observed in the initial sample, the bootstrap technique can lead to the generation of a large number of samples that maximize the likelihood at $\beta=0$.
+This is better evidenced by an examination of the raw values of $\theta$ generated in Figure \ref{fig:scatterONL}.
+The degenerate $\beta$ values resulting from the MLE appear clearly but, although it should theoretically also be affected, the Bayesian framework shows no evidence of a similar phenomenon for this type of samples.